AARON m English, French, German, Jewish, Biblical, Biblical Latin, Biblical GreekFrom the Hebrew name

 Birgitta this name has been common in Scandinavia, made popular by the 14th-century Saint Birgitta of Sweden, patron saint of Europe.

-BURTON m EnglishFrom a surname that was originally taken from an Old English place name meaning
+Burton m EnglishFrom an English surname that was originally derived from a place name meaning

-"fortified town".
-A famous bearer of the surname was Sir Richard Burton (1821-1890), an explorer of Africa and Asia.
+"fortified town" in Old English.
+A famous bearer of the surname was Richard Burton (1821-1890), an explorer of Africa and Asia.

 "place of the cow sheds" in Old English.
 This was the surname of the romantic poet Lord Byron (1788-1824), the writer of